-In March 2010, President Obama signed the Patient Protection and Affordable Care Act ("ACA"), designed to strengthen insurance company regulation and provide medical coverage to more than 30 million currently uninsured Americans.
+In March 2010, President Obama signed the Patient Protection and Affordable Care Act (ACA), designed to strengthen insurance company regulation and provide medical coverage to more than 30 million currently uninsured Americans.
 The act calls for sweeping changes.
-Provisions taking effect within the first six months of signing included coverage for adult children up to age 26 on their parents’ policies; making it unlawful for insurers to place lifetime caps on payouts or deny coverage should a policy holder become ill; and new policies are required to pay the full cost of selected preventive care and exempt that care from deductibles.
+Provisions taking effect within the first six months of signing included coverage for adult children up to age 26 on their parents’ policies; making it unlawful for insurers to place lifetime caps on payouts or deny coverage should a policy holder become ill; and new policies are required to pay the full cost of selected preventive care and exempt such care from deductibles.
 Effective in 2010, small businesses with fewer than 25 employees and average annual wages of less than $50,000 became eligible for tax credits to cover up to 35% of staff insurance premiums.

 Health Expenditures Globally and in OECD Developed Nations:

-A comprehensive study published by the OECD (Organization for Economic Cooperation & Development) covering more than 30 nations including the majority of the world’s most developed economies (excluding Brazil, Russia, India or China), found stark contrasts between health costs in the United States and those of other nations.
-In 2011 (the latest complete data available), the average of a list that includes, for example, the UK, France, Germany, Mexico, Canada, South Korea, Japan, Australia and the U.S., spent 9.3% of GDP on health care, unchanged from the previous year.
-The highest figures were in America at 17.7% of GDP, The Netherlands at 11.9%, France at 11.6%, Germany at 11.3%, Denmark at 10.9% Canada at 11.2% and Switzerland at 11.0%.
+A comprehensive study published by the Organization for Economic Cooperation & Development (OECD) covering more than 30 nations including the majority of the world’s most developed economies (but excluding Brazil, Russia, India or China), found stark contrasts between health costs in the United States and those of other nations.
+In 2012 (the latest complete data available), the average of a list that includes, for example, the UK, France, Germany, Mexico, Canada, South Korea, Japan, Australia and the U.S., spent 9.3% of GDP on health care, unchanged from the previous year.
+The highest figures in this study were in America at 16.9% of GDP, The Netherlands at 11.9%, France at 11.6%, Switzerland at 11.4%, Germany at 11.3%, Austria at 11.1%, Denmark at 11.0% and Canada at 10.9%.